Use the Server VDI (Virtual Desktop Infrastructure) feature to deliver a desktop from a server operating system for a single user.

 - On the Summary page, specify a machine catalog name and description for administrators that clearly identifies it as Server VDI; this will be the only indicator in Studio that the catalog supports Server VDI.

-If you did not specify the Delivery Controllers while installing the VDA, specify them afterward using Citrix policy setting, Active Directory, or by editing the VDA machine's registry values.
+If you did not specify the Delivery Controllers or Cloud Connector while installing the VDA, specify them afterward using the Citrix policy setting, Active Directory, or by editing the VDA machine's registry values.
+See VDA registration.